 Tambopata Macaw Lick

 A fabulous lodge-based rainforest adventure inside Tambopata National Reserve including a visit to one of the most amazing macaw licks providing a fantastic birding spectacle (min.
-2 people), USD 1,625.- per person in double or twin room.
-6 days/5 nights.
+2 people).
+Please note that the belpw itinerary is a sample of the activities you may engage in as you will be offered an “a la carte” menu at the Lodge where you may choose the daily activities according to your interests.
+USD 1,563.- per person in double or twin room.
+5 days/4 nights.

 Day 1

 Upon arrival at Puerto Maldonado airport, you will be met and welcomed by your naturalist guide (our guides are biologists, tourism professionals, or community members).
 First, we drive to our office where you are asked to leave any excess luggage in our safe deposit for the next few days.
 This helps us keep the boats and cargo light.
 We drive 20 km to the Tambopata River Port, entering the Native Community of Infierno.
 The boat ride from the Tambopata Port to the lodge will take us past the Community of Infierno and the Tambopata National Reserve´s checkpoint and into the buffer zone of this 1.3 million hectare conservation unit.
-You will be welcomed by the Lodge manager upon arrival who will provide orientation and security tips.
-After dinner, you may attend a presentation on the Infierno ecotourism project by a staff member.
+One and half hours into our boat journey, as we cross the confluence with the Malinowski River, we will leave the final traces of human habitation behind.
+Within the 700,000 hectares uninhabited nucleus of the reserve, sightings of capybara, caiman, geese, macaws and other large species will become more frequent.
+Deep in the Tambopata National Reserve, we will stop at the Chuncho clay lick.
+After a brief walk, we will have the chance to see dozens of large macaws feeding on the special sodium-rich clays of the riverbank.
+The Chuncho clay lick probably attracts more large macaws than any other clay lick in the world and the sight of dozens of macaws taking flight is truly unforgettable.
+A 3-5 km hike in the forest will take us to a viewpoint with magnificent views of the Tambopata winding its way into the lowlands.
+The forest on this trail, regenerating on old bamboo forest, is good for Howler Monkey and Dusky Titi Monkey.
+After dinner scientists will provide an in-depth look at the biology of macaws, their feeding habits, the theories for clay lick use, their breeding and feeding ecology, population fluctuations and the threats to their conservation.

 Day 2